bernardphh/500px-APIless/README.md

 -	users that you  are following but they do not follow you. <br/>
 <br/>
 <br/>
-Notifications are collected bit by bit over times are combined together into one  table in database, which is used for creating statistics such as: <br/>
+Notifications collected bit by bit over times are combined together into one  table in database, which is used for creating statistics such as: <br/>
 -	All unique users  that had interactions with your photos <br/>
 -	For each user, the total number the interactions, total numbers of likes, comments, and featuring your photos <br/>
 -	The following status between you and each user <br/>